aaewarren/ESTEL-DBS/README.md

 ### **HCP_DBS_1.sh/LGS_DBS_1.sh**

-These bash files create a separate sub-script for each subject (*_sub.script).
-After per-subject scripts are created, they are ready to submit to SLURM via sbatch.
-They perform initial DWI and T1 pre-processing steps and calculate subject-specific tissue response functions using the 'dhollander' method in MRTrix3.
+These bash scripts create a separate sub-script for each subject (*_sub.script).
+After per-subject scripts are created, they are ready to submit to SLURM (via sbatch).
+They perform initial DWI and T1 pre-processing steps and calculate subject-specific tissue response functions using the [Dhollander](https://mrtrix.readthedocs.io/en/latest/reference/commands/dwi2response.html#dwi2response-dhollander) approach in [MRtrix3](https://mrtrix.readthedocs.io/en/latest/index.html) software.

 ### **HCP_DBS_2.sh/LGS_DBS_2.sh**

-These bash files are read to submit to SLURM.
-They perform group-averaging of subject-specific tissue response functions created above.
+These bash scripts are read to submit to SLURM (via sbatch).
+They perform [group-averaging](https://mrtrix.readthedocs.io/en/latest/reference/commands/responsemean.html) of the subject-specific tissue response functions created above.

 ### **HCP_DBS_3.sh/LGS_DBS_3.sh**

-These bash files create a separate sub-script for each subject (*_sub-2.script).
-After per-subject scripts are created, they are ready to submit to SLURM via sbatch.
-They create FOD images (using the group-average tissue response functions calculated in previous step) and perform tractography, SIFT2, and connectome calculation steps.
+These bash scripts create a separate sub-script for each subject (*_sub-2.script).
+After per-subject scripts are created, they are ready to submit to SLURM (via sbatch).
+They create FOD images (using the group-averaged tissue response functions calculated in previous step) and perform tractography, [SIFT2](https://mrtrix.readthedocs.io/en/latest/reference/commands/tcksift2.html), and [connectome calculation](https://mrtrix.readthedocs.io/en/latest/reference/commands/tck2connectome.html) steps.
 Connectomes are saved as *csv files.